 What kinds of projects will be funded?

-- Bike initiatives that support low income ridership
+- Bike initiatives that support ridership among low-income people

 - Earn-a-bike programs